GM adopts new Chevy ad campaign to suit global consumers

-DETROIT (Reuters) - General Motors Co (GM.N), the largest U.S. automaker, is dropping its “Chevy Runs Deep” marketing campaign in favor of a tagline that GM officials said would better resonate with consumers outside the United States.
+DETROIT, Jan 8 (Reuters) - General Motors Co, the largest U.S. automaker, is dropping its “Chevy Runs Deep” marketing campaign in favor of a tagline that GM officials said would better resonate with consumers outside the United States.

 The new tag for the Chevrolet brand will be “Find New Roads,” which will appear in U.S. advertisements this quarter.